tusharsaran/datastructures/Tree/Readme.md

-  9. getDeepestNode : finding the deepest node in tree and return the data.
+  9. <b><u>getDeepestNode :</u></b> finding the deepest node in tree and return the data.
 Here we will use the levelOrder traversal and Queue.

  <b><i>pseudo code:</i></b>